famous-smoke/cigars-for-beginners/README.md

-# Famous Smoke Shop Cigars For Beginner
+# Famous Smoke Shop Cigars For Beginners

 Learn about the lifestyle, the flavor, the norms, and the main how-to's of cigar smoking from our beginner's guide!